Making Personal Finance Decisions (High School-Based Curriculum)

 Khan Academy (Website)

 The Khan Academy is a non-profit educational website founded by Salman Kahn, a graduate of MIT and Harvard Business School.
-The mission of the Khan Academy is to provide “a free world-class education for anyone anywhere”.
-The website features over 700 micro lectures and tutorials in the subjects of mathematics, history, healthcare, medicine, finance, physics, chemistry, biology, astronomy, economics, cosmology, organic chemistry, American civics, art history, macroeconomics, microeconomics, and computer science.
+The Academy's mission is to provide "a free world-class education for anyone anywhere."
+The website features over 700 micro-lectures and tutorials in the subjects of healthcare, mathematics, finance, economics, computer science, and many more.

 National Endowment for Financial Education (Website)

-The National Endowment for Financial Education (NEFE) is a nonprofit foundation with the purpose to improve knowledge and awareness about financial matters among Americans.
+NEFE is a nonprofit foundation with the goal of improving knowledge and awareness about financial matters among Americans.
 NEFE provides a myriad of free information and toolkits to equip individuals with the necessary skills to take control of their financial future.

 NeighborWorks America (Website)

-NeighborWorks America is a congressionally chartered nonprofit organization that supports community development in the United States.
-NeighborWorks America provides grants and technical assistance to 235 U.S. community development organizations and provides training through its national training institutes.
+NeighborWorks America is a congressionally chartered nonprofit organization that supports community development in the U.S. NeighborWorks America provides grants and technical assistance to 235 U.S. community development organizations and provides training through its national training institutes.

 Network for Teaching Entrepreneurship (Website)

-The Network for Teaching Entrepreneurship (NFTE) delivers programs that inspire youth from low-income communities to stay in school, to recognize business opportunities and to plan for successful futures.
-NFTE is a classroom-based program that uses entrepreneurship curricula that teaches math and literacy skills in the context of building a business plan.
+NFTE delivers programs that inspire youth from low-income communities to stay in school, recognize business opportunities, and plan for successful futures.
+NFTE is a classroom-based program that uses entrepreneurship curricula to teach math and literacy skills in the context of building a business plan.